HarshaHharros/PulseGuard-HCL/README.md

 PulseGuard is a virtual medical assistant web application designed to simplify healthcare management.
 It offers users a comprehensive suite of tools, including an appointment scheduler, a medicine tracker, an emergency case application, and a JavaScript-based chatbot for immediate assistance.

 Developer: Jonnalagadda Sri Harsha - Undergrad Data Science, SIST.
+# Note - Open `prototype.html` in your web browser, it is the Landing Page.
 ## Features

 - **Medicine Tracker**: A comprehensive solution to keep track of medication routines and maintain a history of medicines.